-During the years ended December 31, 2011 and 2012, the Company granted options to purchase 90,909 and 375,636, respectively, shares of common stock to employees, including executive officers, which contain both performance-based and service-based vesting criteria.
+During the years ended December 31, 2013 and 2012, the Company granted options to purchase 355,454 and 375,636 shares of common stock, respectively, to employees, including executive officers, which contain both performance-based and service-based vesting criteria.
 Milestone events are specific to the Company's corporate goals, including but not limited to certain preclinical and clinical development milestones related to the Company's product candidates.
 Stock-based compensation expense associated with these performance-based stock options is recognized if the performance condition is considered probable of achievement using management's best estimates.
-Management has concluded that the performance-based milestones, which were primarily related to preclinical and clinical development, were not probable of achievement at December 31, 2012.
+Management concluded that the performance-based milestones were not probable of achievement at December 31, 2012.
 As such, no stock-based compensation expense was recorded as of December 31, 2012 related to these options.
-During the three months ended March 31, 2013 management assessed the probability of achieving the milestones and determined that certain performance-based milestones are probable of achievement as of March 31, 2013.
-The Company recorded stock-based compensation expense of \$172,000 during the three months ended March 31, 2013, accordingly.
-The remaining milestones were not deemed to be probable of achievement as of March 31, 2013.
+During the year ended December 31, 2013 management assessed the probability of achieving the milestones and determined that certain performance-based milestones had become probable of achievement as of December 31, 2013.
+The Company recorded stock-based compensation expense of \$0.9 million during the year ended December 31, 2013, accordingly.
+The remaining milestones were not deemed to be probable of achievement as of December 31, 2013.

 During 2010, the Company granted stock options to consultants of the Company which contained performance-based vesting criteria and no underlying service period.
 Stock-based compensation expense associated with these performance-based stock options is recognized if the performance condition is considered probable of achievement using management's best estimates.
-During the years ended December 31, 2011 and 2012 management concluded that the milestones associated with 54,545 and 27,272 performance-based stock options, respectively, were probable of achievement and the Company began to record stock-based compensation expense, accordingly.
-The Company recorded \$24,000 and \$150,000 of stock-based compensation expense for non-employee performance-based stock options in the years ended December 31, 2011 and 2012.
-There was no stock-based compensation expense for non-employee performance-based stock options recorded in the three months ended March 31, 2012 and 2013 as the remaining milestones were not considered probable of achievement as of March 31, 2012 and there were no remaining unvested performance-based stock options for non-employees subsequent to December 31, 2012.
+During the year ended December 31, 2012 management concluded that the milestones associated with 27,272 performance-based stock options were probable of achievement and the Company began to record stock-based compensation expense, accordingly.
+The Company recorded \$150,000 of stock-based compensation expense for non-employee performance-based stock options in the year ended December 31, 2012.
+There was no stock-based compensation expense for non-employee performance-based stock options recorded in the year ended December 31, 2013 as there are no remaining milestones as of December 31, 2012.